-Besides tolerating voltage noise, design margins also deal with application-induced thermal variation, process variation, aging, and test inaccuracy [25].
-In this report, we only address the portion of margin needed for voltage noise and omit the margin for other sources of variations.
+Besides tolerating voltage noise, design margins also deal with application-induced thermal variation, process variation, aging, and test inaccuracy [22].
+In this paper, we only address the portion of margin needed for voltage noise and omit the margin for other sources of variations.

-4.2 Power Trace Sampling and Stressmark
+4.1.
+Power Trace Sampling and Stressmark

-To accelerate simulation, we borrow the idea of statistical sampling [13, 43].
+To accelerate simulation, we borrow the idea of statistical sampling [12, 38].
 The idea behind statistical sampling is to simulate in detail only short samples from much longer applications and estimate the behavior of the whole application based on the sampled segments.
-In performance studies, the accuracy of sampling heavily depends on how structures are "warmed up" before each sample, since the state of many architectural blocks (e.g., cache, branch predictor) accumulates over a long history and significantly affects performance [13].
+In performance studies, the accuracy of sampling heavily depends on how structures are "warmed up" before each sample, since the state of many architectural blocks (e.g., cache, branch predictor) accumulates over a long history and significantly affects performance [12].
 Fortunately, warming up a PDN simulation is much simpler: the only factor that might affect results accuracy is the electrical charge in decoupling capacitors, which have short time-constants.
 Our study shows that 1000 cycles of warm-up at 3.7GHz is sufficient.

-According to [43], a total of 2 million instructions (including instructions for warm up) sampled at equal intervals is sufficient to estimate a multi-billion-cycle application's IPC with $\pm 3\%$ error and 99.7% confidence.
-For this reason, we take 1000 samples at equal intervals from the end-to-end execution of simmedium inputs for 11 benchmarks in the Parsec 2.0 benchmark suite [2].
+According to [38], a total of 2 million instructions (including instructions for warm up) sampled at equal intervals is sufficient to estimate a multi-billion-cycle application's IPC with $\pm 3\%$ error and 99.7% confidence.
+For this reason, we take 1000 samples at equal intervals from the end-to-end execution of simmedium inputs for 11 benchmarks in the Parsec 2.0 benchmark suite [1].
 Two benchmarks (facesim and canneal) were incompatible with our performance simulation infrastructure and were omitted.
 Each sample contains 2000 cycles of per-cycle power information, of which the first 1000 cycles in each sample are used for warm-up.

-We take two further steps to ensure that we simulate worst-case behavior.
+We take two further steps to ensure that we simulate worstcase behavior.
 First, the sampled power traces are taken from 2-core simulations; for technology nodes with more than two cores, we replicate the 2-core power trace to 4, 8 or 16 cores.
 In this way, transient current fluctuation representative of that in Parsec benchmarks occurs simultaneously in each pair of cores, increasing the stress on the PDN.
 Second, we construct a stressmark to simulate a voltage noise virus by selecting the most noisy (in terms of noise amplitude) power trace among all samples and replicating it 1000 times.
-We illustrate the stressmark's noise pattern in Fig. 6.
+We illustrate the stressmark's noise pattern in Fig. 5.

-4.3 PDN Parameters and Pad Location Optimization
+4.2.
+PDN Parameters and Pad Location Optimization

-Table 5 lists the major physical PDN parameters we use with VoltSpot.
-For on-chip metal, we use copper and adopt a metal layer structure similar to an Intel 45nm metal stack [41].
-Table 5 reports the width (W), pitch (P), and thickness (T) of the global, intermediate, and local layers.
-For on-chip decoupling capacitors, we use deep trench capacitors, which have the highest capacitance density [32].
+Table 3 lists the major physical PDN parameters we use with VoltSpot.
+For on-chip metal, we use copper and adopt a metal layer structure similar to an Intel 45nm metal stack [36].
+Table 3 reports the width (W), pitch (P), and thickness (T) of the global, intermediate, and local layers.
+For on-chip decoupling capacitors, we use deep trench capacitors, which have the highest capacitance density [28].
 The die area allocated to on-chip decap is a design parameter and will be discussed in Sec.
 6. We assume SnPb is the primary material for C4 pads.
-Typical pad diameter and resistivity are derived from [42].
-Pad spacing was selected so that our pad density matches ITRS [20] projections.
-Package resistance, inductance and capacitance come from [16].
+Typical pad diameter and resistivity are derived from [37].
+Pad spacing was selected so that our pad density matches ITRS [17] projections.
+Package resistance, inductance and capacitance come from [14].
 We performed sensitivity studies on package and pad parameters (e.g., SnAg pads) and observe that the effect of pad allocation (Sec.
 5) or wear-out (Sec.
-7) on voltage noise is insensitive to these variables: the impedance of the PDN's pad layer mostly depends on pad configuration.
+7) on voltage noise